lyne408/mods-and-plugins-sortor/README.md

 - all the people **need**
 - **easy to use**

 For example, I personally sort mods and plugins by the name priority of those mods, it's base on *INDEPENDENT CONCEPTS*.
-So in `1.0.0`, force to sort mods.
+So in `1.0.x`, force to sort mods.

-But for most users, they did not sort mods by name, they dragged mods in mod list controls of Mod Organizer 2 to control one mod's priority.
+But for most users, they did not sort mods by name, they dragged mods in mod list controls of Mod Organizer 2 to set a mod's priority.
 So in `1.1.0`, sort mods by name is optional, and disabled by default.